chadmandoo/My-PHP-Design-Patterns/README.md

 This is located in src/Composition and shows the benefits of using composition over inheritance.
 This example uses a Duck and is based off of the Head First Design Patterns chapter 1.

+## Observer
+This is located in src/Observer and shows the benefits of using an Observer pattern.
+The example is taken from Head First Design Patterns using a Weather Data fictional program.